 Degree days are a way to measure how warm or cold a region is.
 When it comes to energy, knowing about the heating degree days or cooling degree days your location experiences can help you understand how much energy you might need to use for home climate systems.
-In this article, we take a look at degree days and their impact on your energy use, plus potential ways to shift your behavior based on the degree days in your region.
+In this article, we take a look at both cooling degree days and heating degree days and their impact on your energy use, plus potential ways to shift your behavior based on the degree days in your region.

 Cooling degree days and heating degree days: an overview

 One way to roughly quantify how much energy you’ll need to heat or cool your home is with degree days.
 Specifically, a cooling degree day is a measure of how hot the temperature is during a period of time, and a heating degree day is a measure of how cold the temperature is during a period of time.
 Both cooling degree days and heating degree days are calculated by comparing the difference between the average outdoor temperature and a standard temperature, typically 65°F. Using this calculation method takes into account how extreme the outside temperature is – more extreme temperatures lead to more heating or cooling degree days.

 To calculate cooling degree days for a region, subtract 65°F from the average temperature of a day.
 For example, if a summer day has an average temperature of 85°F, that day has 20 cooling degree days (85°F – 65°F = 20).
 The higher the cooling degree days, the hotter the region is.